Experiment design for impulse response identification with signal matrix models: Background material

 where the Hankel matrices have $M=N-L+1$ columns.
 Moreover, given $L_0\geq n_x$, the \emph{past} input-output trajectory $(u_i,y_i)_{i=-L_0}^{-1}$ uniquely determines the initial condition $x_0 \in \mathbb{R}^{n_x}$ of the underlying state.
 Therefore, by denoting $L'=L-L_0$, it holds from (\ref{Willems_1}) that $(y_i)_{i=0}^{L'-1}$ (i.e. $\mathbf{y}$) is the unique output trajectory of the system with past trajectory $(u_i,y_i)_{i=-L_0}^{-1}$ (denoted by $\mathbf{u}_{\text{ini}}, \mathbf{y}_{\text{ini}}$) and input trajectory $(u_i)_{i=0}^{L'-1}$ (i.e. $\mathbf{u}$), iff there exists $g$ such that:

-where $U$ and $Y$ are partitioned according to \emph{past} and \emph{future} trajectories. \end{theorem} Given the initial condition ($\mathbf{u}_{\text{ini}}, \mathbf{y}_{\text{ini}}$) and a sufficiently exciting trajectory $(u_i^d, y_i^d)_{i=0}^{N-1}$, Theorem \ref{thm:1} allows the response of the system $\mathbf{y}$ to any input signal $\mathbf{u}$ to be exactly predicted (or simulated) by finding a value of $g$ which satisfies (\ref{eqn:fund}).
+where $U$ and $Y$ are partitioned according to \emph{past} and \emph{future} trajectories. \end{theorem} Given the initial condition ($\mathbf{u}_{\text{ini}}, \mathbf{y}_{\text{ini}}$) and a persistently exciting input $(u_i^d)_{i=0}^{N-1}$ of a sufficiently high order, Theorem \ref{thm:1} allows the response of the system $\mathbf{y}$ to any input signal $\mathbf{u}$ to be exactly predicted (or simulated) by finding a value of $g$ which satisfies (\ref{eqn:fund}).
 Compactly, this implicit model can be expressed as:

-When any of the signals on the right hand side of (\ref{eqn:ddmodel}) are subject to noise, Theorem \ref{thm:1} does not hold and it is not clear how to best determine $g$.
+When any of the signals and signal matrices on the right hand side of (\ref{eqn:ddmodel}) are subject to noise, Theorem \ref{thm:1} does not hold and it is not clear how to best determine $g$.
 A statistical approach was adopted in \citep{Ming_SMM_Arxiv}, yielding a maximum likelihood estimate (MLE) of $g$.

 We consider here the case where $(y_i^d)_{i=0}^{N-1}$ is built from measurements contaminated by i.i.d.
 Gaussian noise:

 Note that $\mathbf{y}_{\text{ini}}$ is assumed noise-free here, since the interest is on simulation problems where the initial condition is set by the analyst.